 - □ Test your soil every 3 to 5 years.
 Results will indicate nutrient/lime needs.
 Follow recommendations as specified.
-Call your county Extension office or the Home and Garden Information Center, HGIC, at 1-800-342-2507, for information on getting your soil tested.
-Credit: 2 inches - □ Use a fertilizer with the proper balance of nutrients for landscape plants.
-Generally, trees and shrubs need a ratio of 3:1:1 of Nitrogen, Phosphorous, Potassium (N-P-K); flowering plants need a higher amount of P than N and K while established lawns need a fertilizer high in N, no P and moderate in K. Use appropriate fertilizer on turf.
-The N should be higher than the K. Appropriate formulations might be: 28-0-4 or 35-0-6.
-Credit: 1 inch - □ Fertilize cool season grasses (fescues, bluegrass and ryegrass) only in the fall (September through early November).
-Warm season grasses such as Zoysia and Bermudagrass should only be fertilized from mid-May to early June.
-Credit: 1inch - Grass-cycle.
+The Home and Garden Information Center (HGIC) website has detailed information on how to collect and submit a sample to a soil testing lab.
+Credit: 2 inches - □ Base fertilizer and lime applications on soil test results and recommendations.
+Use appropriate fertilizer on turf.
+See HGIC web pages on fertilizing different types of plants.
+Credit: 1 inch - Fertilize cool season grasses (fescues, bluegrass and ryegrass) in the fall (September through early November).
+Warm season grasses such as zoysia and bermudagrass should only be fertilized from mid-May to early June.
+Credit: 1 inch - □ Grass-cycle.
 Minimize the need for synthetic lawn fertilizers by using a mulching blade on your mower and leaving grass clippings on the lawn to decompose.
-This is called grass-cycling and can fertilize your lawn for free.
-Gredit: 1 inch

-- □ Use compost, slow release, or natural organic fertilizers.
-Buy fertilizers that contain at least 20% of the nitrogen in slow release forms.
-Look for words such as water insoluble nitrogen (WIN), controlled release nitrogen, sulfur coated urea (SCU), IBDU, ureaformaldehyde (UF) or resin-coated urea to indicate slow release forms.
-Credit: 1 inch - □ Avoid spilling/leaving granular fertilizer on paved surfaces.
+This is called grass-cycling and reduces the need for fertilizer by 25%.
+Credit: 1 inch - □ Use compost, slow-release, or natural organic fertilizers.
+Buy fertilizers that contain at least 20% of the nitrogen in slow-release forms.
+Look for words such as water insoluble nitrogen (WIN), controlled release nitrogen, sulfur-coated urea (SCU), IBDU, urea formaldehyde (UF), or resin-coated urea to indicate slow-release forms.
+Most organic fertilizers release nitrogen at a slow or moderate rate.
+Credit: 1 inch - Avoid spilling/leaving granular fertilizer on paved surfaces.
 Sweep it back onto the lawn or collect it for use later.
-Credit: 1 inch - During the fall, mow when lawn is lightly covered with fallen leaves.
+Credit: 1 inch - □ During the fall, mow when the lawn is lightly covered with fallen leaves.
 Leave finely shredded leaves on lawn to decompose and release nutrients to the soil.
 Mulching mowers are great for this task.
 This action adds 'free' nutrients to the lawn which reduces the amount of recommended fertilizer by 25-30%.
 Credit: 3 inches - □ Check here if you never fertilize your landscape plants.
-Credit: 5 inches - □ Check here if you never fertilize or don't have a lawn.
-Credit: 5 inches equire may e ng e
+Credit: 5 inches - □ Check here if you don't have a lawn.
+Credit: 5 inches